kingluddite/web-dev-notes/cms/wordpress/javascript/zach/task-runners/grunt/03-concatenate-with-grunt.md

 `"string one" + "string two"`

 ## Concatenate with files
-Take multiple files and combine them into one file
+Take files and combine them into one file

 * Helpful for performance
-* Minimizing how many calls we make to the server
+* Minimizing calls we make to the server

 ### [grunt-contrib-concat()](https://www.npmjs.com/package/grunt-contrib-concat)
 * Code concatenates files
-* In addition, has hooks it needs to be set up and configured in with grunt
+* Has hooks required for set up and configuration with grunt

 ### set up and configure grunt-contrib-concat()